larosenas/PL_Grupo23_2526/docs/report.md

 ## Current Limitations

-User-defined `FUNCTION` and `SUBROUTINE` definitions are not currently implemented in the backend.
+The compiler includes parser-level support for user-defined `FUNCTION` and `SUBROUTINE` definitions.
+However, full end-to-end support for user-defined subprograms is not implemented yet.
 The intrinsic `MOD` function is supported because it is required by the provided examples.

 The converter example is therefore included as an example of a program using user-defined functions, but the backend currently rejects calls such as `CONVRT(NUM, BASE)` in a controlled way.